 A Pakistan recovery started after the team when skipper Abdul Hafeez Kardar stayed seventy minutes before Godfrey, Evans held his third catch of the innings.
 This success was the 131st by Godfrey Evans in Test cricket a new record beating the 130 of Bertie Oldfield the Australian.

-The last two wickets added 56, by Zulfiqar Ahmed and Shujauddin and Mahmood Hussain.
+The last two wickets added 56, by Zulfiqar Ahmed and Shujauddin, and Mahmood Hussain.
 They played England bowling with surprising ease way.
-Shujauddin batted almost two hours for 16 not out.
+Shujauddin batted for almost two hours for 16 not out.
 Frank Tyson and Peter Loader took seven wickets between them making satisfactory Test debuts.

 Only two overs could be bowled in England’s innings before the close.
 The next day a cloudburst in the ten minutes between 11.50 am and noon put the ground underwater and prevented cricket.
 The Oval presented an astonishing sight with the miniature lakes and pools over it.
 Naturally, the pitch suffered the next day when England underwent a nasty experience.